Tirana: Demography

-The Institute of Statistics (INSTAT) estimated the population of the municipality of Tirana at 418,495 in 2011.
+The Institute of Statistics (INSTAT) estimated the population of the municipality of Tirana at 598,176 in the 2023 census.
 With a population density of 502 people per square kilometre, Tirana is the most densely populated municipality in the country.
 The encompassing metropolitan area, consisting of the regions of Durrës and Tirana, has a combined population of approximately 1 million amounting to nearly one third of the country's total population.

-Historically, Tirana has experienced a steady population increase in the past years, especially after the fall of communism in the late twentieth century as well as the beginnings of the twenty-first century.
+Historically, Tirana has experienced a steady population increase in the past years, especially after the fall of communism in the late twentieth century as well as the beginning of the twenty-first century.
 The remarkable growth was, and still is, largely fueled by migrants from all over the country often in search of employment and improved living conditions.
 Between 1820 and 1955, the population of Tirana tenfolded while during the period from 1989 to 2011, the city's population grew annually by approximately 2.7%.
 In the 19th and 20th centuries, the city had a rate of growth less than 1% annually until the 1970s, then down to less than 8% per year until the middle 20th century figures.

-Tirana's population is composed by a mixture of different cultural and ethnic groups from Southern Europe.
-The most represented ethnicities are Albanians (84.10%), Greeks (0.35%), Aromanians (0.11%), Macedonians (0.07%) and Italians (0.03%).
+According to the 2023 Population and Housing Census profile for Tirana County, the population is predominantly of Albanian ethnicity (91.0%), followed by small minorities of Greeks (0.26%), Aromanians (Vlachs) (0.10%), Macedonians (0.06%), Montenegrins (0.03%), Roma (0.22%), Egyptians (0.13%), Bosniaks, Serbs, Bulgarians and Italians (each below 0.05%).
+About 8% of residents did not declare or provided no ethnic affiliation.
+The majority of inhabitants reported Albanian as their mother tongue (94.7%), with smaller proportions declaring Greek (0.4%), Aromanian (0.2%), or other and multiple languages (1.1%).

+The life expectancy at birth in Tirana is 82.8 years, 84.5 years for women and 81 years for men, exceeding that of wealthier capital cities in Western Europe such as Vienna and Berlin.